You’ve been diagnosed with lung cancer. What now?

 If you’ve been diagnosed with lung cancer there are probably a few questions popping up in your head.
 We want to help answer some of those questions and guide you to helpful information about lung cancer.
 First, there are a couple of types of lung cancer.
 The type you have will determine the lung cancer treatment you’ll need.
 The two most common forms of lung cancer are small cell and non-small cell lung cancer.
 You can read more about the diagnosis process, staging, and treatment options for each type by visiting our Lung Cancer page.

 What Kind of Doctor Should You See?

-Your diagnosis may have come from your primary care physician, a pulmonologist (lung specialist), or another doctor who cared for you when you first noticed symptoms.
+A lung cancer diagnosis may have come from your primary care physician, a pulmonologist (lung specialist), or another doctor who cared for you when you first noticed symptoms.
 However, you’ll need to be referred to an oncologist for cancer treatment.

 Oncology is the study of cancer, and a medical oncologist is someone who is an expert in medicines such as chemotherapy or immunotherapy as a primary cancer treatment method.
 The medical oncologist also typically leads the care for lung cancer patients after diagnosis, bringing in other types of doctors as needed for your individualized treatment plan.

-Your medical oncologist will spend time with you and help you understand your specific situation and will consult with a multidisciplinary team of lung cancer experts to develop a specific treatment plan for you, based on the type of lung cancer you have.
+Your medical oncologist will spend time with you and help you understand your specific situation and will consult with a multidisciplinary team of lung cancer experts to develop a specific treatment plan for you based on the type of lung cancer you have.

-While being treated at Virginia Oncology Associates, you will also meet with other lung cancer specialists throughout your treatment program including one or more of the following:
+While being treated at Virginia Oncology Associates, you will also meet with other lung cancer specialists throughout your treatment program, including one or more of the following: